data-to-insight/centre-of-excellence/docs/appendix-2-more-on-possible-mechanisms-for-change/supporting-professional-development.md

-##  Supporting professional development
+# <span style="color:dodgerblue">Supporting professional development</span>

 We know analysts don't have all the skills they want.
-We also know that significant numbers of people doing data work in children’s services are willing to invest time in developing their skills, and we also know that many of them hold no formal qualifications in statistical or technological disciplines[^47].
+We also know that significant numbers of people doing data work in children’s services are willing to invest time in developing their skills, and we also know that many of them hold no formal qualifications in statistical or technological disciplines<sup>47</sup>.

 Data maturity surveys tell us more about this.
-In the LGA’s recent survey of local government data capacity and capability, we saw that 67% of respondents identified lack of skilled capacity as a barrier to developing data maturity<sup>[^48]</sup>.
+In the LGA’s recent survey of local government data capacity and capability, we saw that 67% of respondents identified lack of skilled capacity as a barrier to developing data maturity<sup>48</sup>.

 So we think professional development is a key pillar of the Centre.
 But we also think that one size *doesn’t *fit all, and for every happy apprentice there are several more data professionals who, for a range of reasons, don’t feel they’d benefit from an apprenticeship.